Health/Wellness, Heart Health, Patient Blog | Jul 25 2022

 4.)
 Be Aware of added salt and sugar

 Things like sugary drinks, appetizers, and desserts are all extras and should be limited when eating out.
 Added sugars and salt can be found in excess in these items and commonly push an otherwise healthy meal over the edge.
 Be cautious of empty calories from beverages and avoid using the saltshaker at restaurants.
-Rather, chose water or unsweetened tea with lemon and flavor your dish with herbs or garlic for a punch of flavor.
+Rather, choose water or unsweetened tea with lemon and flavor your dish with herbs or garlic for a punch of flavor.

 5.)
 Focus on fiber

-Fruits, vegetables, and whole grain foods are available at most restaurants and contribute to a heart healthy diet due to their fiber content as well as being naturally free of salt and saturated fat.
+Fruits, vegetables, and whole grain foods are available at most restaurants and contribute to a heart-healthy diet due to their fiber content as well as being naturally free of salt and saturated fat.
 Consider choosing fresh salad or steamed vegetables as complements to your main dish and requesting dressings, sauces, or gravy on the side.
 Create a plate that is balanced, colorful, and filling so that you enjoy every bite and feel good afterward.

-If you have more questions about heart healthy nutrition choices, it’s always a great idea to speak with a registered dietitian.
+If you have more questions about heart-healthy nutrition choices, it’s always a great idea to speak with a registered dietitian.
 Registered dietitians are the only credentialed experts qualified to address your unique health questions.

 References: